dresenhista/senior_core_analyst/answers.md

 <hr>

 ### 1) Please review the integrity of the data.
 Do you notice any data anomalies?
 If so, please describe them.
-There were a few anomalies that occurred during my EDA of the data tables provided.
+There were a few anomalies discovered during an exploratory analysis of the data tables provided.
 All the queries in the EDA can be found in the file `main/sql/question_one.sql` and each query is commented with an explanation and a summary of the results.
-I will also reference each query for each interesting anomaly found below.
+I will also reference each query for any interesting anomalies found below.

 ##### Funnel Table Anomalies
 1. The **distribution of the merchants broken down by number of user interactions is quite heavily skewed**.
-An interaction here is defined by each row in the funnel table.
+An interaction here is defined by each row logged in the funnel table.
 The range in terms of the number of interactions for each merchant is quite wide, from the top merchant seeing almost 2 million impressions, while the lowest seeing only 3.
-While this is not a data error, the data distribution here is quite interesting and has some outliers.
+While this is not a data error, the data distribution here is quite interesting and has some potential outliers.
 (Query A1)
 2. There are **users that have been assigned user ids, despite never reaching the `Loan Term Run` stage**.
 Since user ids are not assigned until the `Loan Term Run` action, these users should not have user ids.
-A possible explanation is that these users might have reached the `Loan Term Run` action before the date range of the data we received here.
-However it's still worth pointing out that this was a discrepancy in the data.
-Also, there were users that had more `Loan Term Run` actions than `Checkout Loaded`, despite supposedly being further down the funnel.
-Although, I have checked the flows on some merchant sites (as of 2024-01-13), and there are instances where you can trigger a module with the learn more cta to apply for loan before the checkout screen.
+A possible explanation is that these users might have reached the `Loan Term Run` action outside the date range of the data we have, which will require further investigation.
+Also, there were users that had more `Loan Term Run` actions than `Checkout Loaded`, despite the former action supposedly being further down the funnel.
+Although, I have checked the flows on some merchant sites (as of 2024-01-13), and there are instances where you can trigger a module with the "learn more" cta to apply for loan before the checkout screen.
 Thus, it could be a possible explanation for those edge cases.
 Until we can confirm that these are intended behaviours, these should be flagged as potential anomalies (Query A5).

 ##### Loan Table Anomalies
 1. Similar to user interactions, the merchants have a pretty skewed distribution in terms of loans as well.
-The number of loans range from 1 to 22343 from the lowest to top merchant, and the total loan amounts reflect that too.
+The number of loans range from 1 to 22,343 from the lowest to top merchant, and the total loan amounts reflect that too.
 (Query B1)
 2. **MDR and APR are 0 for certain loans.** While these could be promotional offers or special cases, without further context, it's hard to conclude that these are not just data errors or invalid values.
-However, there is never a case where MDR and APR are both 0, so that could support the fact that it's a promotional thing as there is always a revenue generator.
+However, there is never a case where MDR and APR are both 0, so that could support the fact that it's a promotional aspect, as there is always a revenue generator.
 Nonetheless, it's worth pointing out for further discussion / investigation (Query B6 - B8)
 3. **FICO scores have 0 as values.** The range for this score should be 300 - 850, but there are quite a few loans where it is 0.
-This could be a nullable field for users that did not return FICO scores, however it's ideal if this variable had all valid values, as it could prove useful in other analysis and use cases downstream when it comes to predicting user value.
+This could be a nullable field for users that did not return FICO scores, however it's ideal if this variable had all valid values, as it could prove useful in other analysis and use cases downstream when it comes to predicting user value and risk.

 ##### Merchant Table Anomalies
 1. The merchant id `LWGKASO1U9UXFLAJ` exists in both the `Funnel` and `Loans` table, but not the `Merchants` table.
-This means that there is a missing value in our dimension table and should be added in for lookup purposes.
+This means that there is a missing value in this dimension table and should be added in for consistent lookup purposes.
 (Query C1 - C2)

 ##### Miscellaneous Anomalies
 1. The date fields for both `Funnel` and `Loans` seem to be in string format.
-They also have timestamp values of 00:00, but should ideally be converted to date-time and truncated to just show the date for consistency.
-(Query D2)
+They also have timestamp values of 00:00, but should ideally be converted to date-time and truncated to just show the date for consistency (eg: 2023-03-31) (Query D2)
 2. The date format is different between `Funnel` and `Loans`, as `Funnel` shows 'mm/dd/yyyy' and `Loans` shows `mm/dd/yy`.
 This should be aligned between tables if possible to avoid confusion for stakeholders of these tables.
 (Query D2)